The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 # FOREWORD

 This is a general guide written for Dancers who are looking to optimize their performance in Eden’s Promise.
-Note that these are simply suggestions; for groups that know their precise kill times, other timings may be more ideal especially to allow for final burst and to line up with 3 minute buffs/pots.
+Note that these are simply suggestions; for groups that know their precise kill times, other timings may be more ideal especially to allow for final burst and to line up with three minute buffs/pots.
 There are likely also variations of strategies which may either restrict the ability to do some of the following suggestions, or conversely allow for Technical windows I considered difficult in this document due to ongoing mechanics.

 I’d like to thank all the other Dancer mentors and helpfuls on the Balance for their constant help and for their input on this guide, as a document like this wouldn’t be possible without their support.
 Thank you all for your work!